Black Bear attack near Havelock

 Outdoorsguy

-5 thoughts on “Black Bear attack near Havelock”
+5 Replies to “Black Bear attack near Havelock”

 1. was out hunting ducks jeff and setting up in the am still near dark and spotted a fairly big bear near us fortunately i had 3 slugs with me just in case he did stand on his back feet look around then took off towards the river